-Several authors have sought to understand the structure and functioning of distance education (DE), and did so from distinct perspectives (e.g., Hargreaves, 2004, Behar, 2009, Kenski, 2003, Belloni, 2010, Mill, 2010).
-We believe that a discussion on DE should begin by examining it in the context to which it is mostly applied: higher education.
+A discussion on Distance Education (DE) should begin by examining it in the context to which it is mostly applied: higher education.
 The past and present situation of DE and its future development are closely related to the characteristics of higher education Institutions (HEIs), their activities and their demands throughout history.
 It is well known that HEIs are enduring institutions; few human organizations have survived for so long.
 Sixty-two of the 66 institutions with continuous existence since the sixteenth century are universities (Brunner, 1997).
-However, this longevity has its counterpart: conservatism (Ribeiro, 2007).
-In fact, many current procedures of HEIs-e.g., sequential curriculums and measurements of student performance through tests-were established when the first universities were founded in the Middle Ages.
+However, this longevity has its counterpart:

+conservatism.
+In fact, many current procedures of HEIs - e.g., sequential curriculums and measurements of student performance through tests - were established when the first universities were founded in the Middle Ages.

 Still, despite an overall tendency to inertia, there are indications that HEIs have been regularly forced to change their procedures in response to social needs and persuaded to incorporate new theories derived from educational research and communication technologies available at different historical moments.
-This is no different today: many HEIs have been encouraged to change their practices to accommodate a more diverse student body, composed also by individuals previously underserved or excluded, and adults who come to universities and colleges for deferred professional training, to supplement or upgrade previous education, or even for personal enrichment.
-To this, there can be added pressures for further democratization of higher education with the purpose of reaching spatially-marginalized populations, a key issue in a country with continental dimensions like Brazil, whose centres of culture and knowledge dissemination are concentrated in some regions and in state capitals.
+This is no different today: many HEIs have been encouraged to change their practices to accommodate a more diverse student body, composed also by individuals previously underserved or excluded, and adults who come to universities and colleges for deferred professional training to supplement or upgrade previous education, or even for personal enrichment.
+To this there can be added pressures for further democratization of higher education with the purpose of reaching spatially-marginalized populations, a key issue in a country with continental dimensions like Brazil, whose centres of culture and knowledge dissemination are concentrated in some regions and in state capitals.

 Moreover, HEIs have been required to change their processes to meet their students' different educational learning styles, long pointed by Kolb (1981), which tend to grow in the course of life (Knowles, 1984).
 However, the compartmentalized, linear, and cumulative curricula and the teaching methodologies based on the transmission and reception of concepts and theories validated by science, common in HEIs, seem to favour a sole learning style: intuitive, verbal, deductive, reflective, and sequential (Felder, 1993).
 Above all, these curricula and teaching methods do not seem to take into account the learning characteristics of students who enter their doors today, accustomed to the intensive use of the Internet and other information and communication technologies (ICTs).
-It seems that even the simplest technological advances may affect students' expectations and their learning styles (Grauerholz et al., 1999, Belloni, 2010).
-Grauerholz et al. (1999) call attention to the fact that today's children-our future students-interact with the television and by analogy with other sources of information differently from individuals who have experienced this technology before the remote control was invented and popularized.
-The authors believe that traditional teaching methods-in which students are expected to pay attention to teachers lecturing for an hour or more-will become a major challenge for both parties.
+It seems that even the simplest technological advances may affect students' expectations and their learning styles.
+Grauerholz et al. (1999) call attention to the fact that today's children - our future students - interact with the television and by analogy with other sources of information differently from individuals who have experienced this technology before the remote control was invented and popularized.
+The authors believe that traditional teaching methods - in which students are expected to pay attention to teachers lecturing for an hour or more - will become a major challenge for both parties.